 The table below summarizes the general fees and business license taxes for new applicants.
 Additional fees and assessments may apply.
 Successful applicants will be classified under the "Services" classification as defined in SMMC 6.08.150.
-There is no application fee for participation in the Second Pilot Program.

-- A. Selected Operators must pay an Annual Operator Fee for participation in the Second Pilot Program of \$20,000 per year (which must be paid in full in advance for each year), as well as an Annual Device Fee of \$104 per device per year for each of its shared mobility devices, which will be prorated and billed monthly. - B. On June 23, 2020 Council adopted a fee resolution that operators must pay a PROW fee of \$0.20/trip. - C. Operators must be in compliance and in good standing with payments of taxes, assessments, fees and citations throughout the duration of the program or their permit may be suspended or revoked.
+- A. Program Operators must pay an Annual Operator Fee of \$20,000 per year (which must be paid in full in advance for each year), as well as an Annual Device Fee of \$104 per device per year for each of its shared mobility devices, which will be prorated and billed monthly.
+These specific dollar figures are those at the launch of the Second Pilot Program on July 1, 2021, and have been and continue to be adjusted annually by a cost of living factor.
+See City fee tables for the exact fees for a given Fiscal Year. - B. On June 23, 2020 Council adopted a fee resolution that operators must pay a PROW fee of \$0.20/trip.
+As with the Annual Operator Fee and Annual Device Fee in 3.4.A, this PROW fee is adjusted annually by a cost of living factor. - C. Operators must be in compliance and in good standing with payments of taxes, assessments, fees and citations throughout the duration of the program or their permit may be suspended or revoked.
 The City reserves the right to amend these fees. - D. Unless otherwise specified, failure to comply with any provision of this Section is a Class G violation and may be subject to penalties as outlined in Section 5.2, Enforcement Penalty Schedule.